Skip to main content

 Keep policy rights and capital rights separate

-Member coverage or reward rights should not be confused with capital-provider exposure.
+Member coverage or reward rights are separate from capital-provider exposure.

-That separation is essential for honest accounting, clean product design, and future market structure.
+That separation is essential for honest accounting, clean product design, and market structure.

 One shared health-plan foundation